aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

 Markov Chains (MCMC) successfully converged (Rhat = 1 for all models’ parameters).
 All _breeding sympatry_, _breeding timing_, and _breeding spacing_ models performed similarly well and substantially better than _intercept only_ models in predicting the probability of having a sexually-dimorphic plumage patch with achromatic JND values > 1, 2, or 3 (Table 1; all models predicting achromatic plumage patches had ELPD values within 4, following the convention of @burnham2002).
 Among models predicting the probability of having a  sexually-dichromatic plumage patch with chromatic JND values >1, 2, or 3, all _breeding sympatry_, _breeding timing_, and _breeding spacing_ models performed much better than _intercept only_ models, and _breeding sympatry_ models had the top predictive performance (Table 1; _breeding sympatry_ models all have ELPD =0, only the _breeding spacing_ models predicting dichromatic plumage patches had similar predictive performance).

-## *Achromatic plumage sexual dimorphism predictors*
+## *Achromatic plumage sexual dichromatism predictors*

-Migratory behaviour and shorter breeding season lengths were strongly associated with greater odds of a species having achromatic plumage sexual dimorphism.
+Migratory behaviour and shorter breeding season lengths were strongly associated with greater odds of a species having achromatic plumage sexual dichromatism.
 All model predictors' effect estimates are provided as the posterior median odds-ratio (OR) and
 90% highest-density interval (HDI) in Table 2.
 Among predictors of achromatic sexually-dimorphic plumage patches, only predictors included in the _breeding timing_ model have predictors with probability of direction (_pd_) values ≥ 0.90 (Table 2).
 Specifically, longer breeding season length